 Our happy chickens lay healthy eggs!

-I purchased a trio of MF/buff Columbian cross and six of their chicks.
+I started with a trio of MF/buff Columbian cross and six of their chicks.
 I also purchased a trio of Mottled Cochins and am pleased I can use them together to help out the project.

 A word of caution to anyone wanting a certain color or patterned chick, they will probably mature out with different colors and patterns in the first few generations.
 This is an on going project and it will take time for me to get it to breed true.